 So, on our bikes, we meandered eastwards down the park and wound up at the City of Arts and Sciences.
 This impressive collection of ambitious modern architecture houses some of Valencia’s prime cultural institutions such as the opera house and a science museum.

 Designed by Santiago Calatrava and Félix Candela, at a total cost of almost €900 million, the project has proved controversial among Valencians.
 However, it has since become one of the city’s most popular tourist attractions.
 And, we certainly enjoyed our visit to the futuristic quarter.
 But, it was soon sadly time to head home.

 We were devoed not to have been able to make it to the beach.
 It wasn’t particularly the sandy shores and lapping waters were keen to see.
 For us it was all about a bar.
 Some friends had recommended that we checked out La Fábrica de Hielo.
 Situated in a former ice factory, this trendy hangout is the perfect Sunday spot.
 Here, punters can unwind to the sound of live music as they sip on whatever beverage takes their fancy desire.
 As a result, it’s definitely at the top of the list for when we return.

 If you’re a fan of European cities then Valencia is up there with the best.
-It has it all; Fascinating history, beautiful buildings, a bustling nightlife and plenty of gastronomic treats.
+It has it all; Fascinating history, beautiful buildings, a bustling nightlife and plenty of gastronomic treats – like these awesome vegan options.
 Hopefully, it won’t be too long before I get there again.
 And, when I do, I’ll definitely be spending longer than 24 hours in town.